GoCodeColorado/GoCodeColorado-kbase-public/Data/Douglas County.md

 ## Douglas County Roof Permits

 This dataset contains building, roofing, electrical, mechanical, demolition, and driveway issued [permits for Douglas County](https://data.douglas.co.us/Economic/Roof-permit/3f4j-vyeh).
 City-issued permits are not in this dataset.
 The dataset tracks permits issued dating back to January of 1991, which makes this dataset somewhat older than many other available datasets.
-Users may find this data useful for the Smart Cities challenge category, as this dataset provides historical context to buildings in a largely suburban county.
 ![dougco_data](./images/dougco_data.jpg)

 The codes in these 5 fields are shown on the pdf document to be Block Code &quot;B.&quot; The codes for Block code are shown on page 7 of the pdf under &quot;B.HARMFULEVENTSEQUENCE.&quot; There are codes 01 through 40, and the following codes relate specifically to ped or bike: